 If your female dog is not spayed, you'll need to be mindful of the times when she is in heat.
 If she is, you should definitely avoid dog parks.
 All the male dogs in the park will be chasing her, and she won’t have a great time at the park because of it.
 Male dogs are also likely to be more aggressive towards each other if there is a female in heat at the park.

 An un-neutered dog can cause total chaos at a dog park and it won’t be much fun for the other dogs, you, or indeed, the other dog’s owners.
 So definitely avoid dog parks if your dog hasn’t been neutered yet.

 It may seem obvious, but you should never take another animal to a dog park other than a dog.
 Leave your other pets at home and only bring your dog.
 I've seen other pet owners trying to come sit at or by a dog park with their cats and other pets, and most dog owners are then forced to leave the area to avoid any problems.

-You must know where your dog is at all times in the park, it’s not up to the other owners to tell you where your dog is or if he's done something that could've been prevented if you payed attention.
+You must know where your dog is at all times in the park; it’s not up to the other owners to tell you where your dog is or if he's done something that could've been prevented if you payed attention.